JoannJibin/Travel_Guide_Chatbot/README.md

 ## ✨ Features

-🗺️ Personalized travel itineraries for any two places in India
+🗺️ Personalized travel itineraries for any place in India
 🍛 Recommendations on local cuisines, culture, and hidden gems
 🏨 Stay options from budget hostels to luxury hotels
 🧘 Travel styles: solo, family, spiritual, adventure, and more